MowillsN/WilliamsN.github.io/README.md

 This project focuses on analyzing a large dataset containing over 100,000 records of customer transactions across multiple years, countries, and product categories.
 The dataset includes detailed information about customer demographics, purchase behavior, and product performance, offering an opportunity to generate actionable insights for improving business strategies.

 The goal of this project is to conduct a comprehensive analysis of sales data, uncover trends, and derive insights that will help optimize product offerings, pricing strategies, and customer targeting.
-Key objectives include:

 **Key findings:**